quantizor/buttermilk/README.md

 regex | `^(?=bar)/foo`
 query string | `?foo=bar`

-The only rule is there must be a fallback route at the end of the routing chain (`path: '*'`.)
+The only rule is there must be a fallback route at the end of the routing chain: `path: '*'`.
 Otherwise, you are free to compose routes as it makes sense for your app.

 ### components